Learn-Write-Repeat/Contribution-program/(t3-2) Supervised Learning/Dibyasha_Decision Tree.md

 <br>As mentioned above machine apply some algorithms to study the data, these two types of learning have some algorithms.
 So, we are here today to learn about **Decision Tree Algorithm** which is a supervised learning.

 ## Decision Tree Algorithm :deciduous_tree:
-<br>The **Decision Tree Algorithm** is similar to the if-else statements in looping.
+The **Decision Tree Algorithm** is similar to the if-else statements in looping.
 Decision Tree is the graphical representation of answers to our own problems which we come across daily in our life based upon some conditions.

 ## Example of Decision Tree:
 <img src="images/pic2.png">